UCLOrengoGroup/cath-api-docs/README.md

 We are still in the process of providing automatically generated docs / tests for the API (via OpenAPI spec).
 While that project is ongoing - I'll (unofficially) document some of the available REST endpoints here.

-**Please note: we don't expect these endpoints to change, however we do reserve the right to make changes while this is still in beta**
+**Please note: we do not expect these endpoints to change substantially however we do reserve the right to make changes/improvements where necessary**

 ## Superfamily